Dos Manos Peru Travel

 Dos Manos Travel Peru is one of the 40 agencies in Cusco recognized by the Peruvian Ministry of Health and Tourism as a 'safe agency' since November 2020.

-Yes, tourism is open in Peru with restrictions.
-Proof of a negative PCR test is required no more than 72 hours before boarding on your plane to Peru.
+Yes, tourism is open in Peru (with some restrictions), and travelers are welcome.
+Proof of a negative PCR test is required (issued 72 hours before boarding flight) to enter Peru, or a proof of vaccination (read more below).

-Many hotels, tourism agencies and restaurants are open.
-However, they operate at a limited capacity to ensure their guests' safety.
+Most hotels, tourism agencies and restaurants are open.
+However, some operate at a limited capacity to ensure their guests' safety.
+Most tourist attractions are open too: Machu Picchu, the Inca Trail, Colca Canyon, Lake Titicaca, Manu National Park and many others, some with restrictions.

 Fully vaccinated passengers: